Nausea and Vomiting A Common Side Effect of Cancer Treatment

 Certain chemotherapy drugs are more likely to cause nausea and vomiting than others.
 Chemotherapy drugs are classified as mildly, moderately or highly likely to cause nausea and vomiting.

-The table below lists the degree of nausea and vomiting patients would experience without effective antiemetic drugs.
+The table at the end of this article lists the degree of nausea and vomiting patients would experience without effective antiemetic drugs.
 High-dose chemotherapy is almost always associated with a high probability of nausea and vomiting and appropriate antiemetics are indicated.
 Most chemotherapy treatment regimens use more than one drug.
 The degree of nausea and vomiting produced by a combination chemotherapy treatment regimen is typically greater than the amount of nausea expected from the single drug producing the greatest amount of nausea and vomiting.